 Arguably one of the biggest developments for theme parks in the past decade was the opening of the Wizarding World of Harry Potter at the Universal Orlando Resort.
 This area, which now includes sections in both Universal Studios Florida and Islands of Adventure.
 This immersive area contains rides, restaurants, shops, entertainment, and atmosphere straight from the pages of J.K.
 Rowling’s blockbuster series of books and movies.

-The first part of the Wizarding World of Harry Potter, the Hogsmeade section in Islands of Adventure, was officially announced on May 31, 2007 and iIt officially opened to the public on June 18, 2010.
+The first part of the Wizarding World of Harry Potter, the Hogsmeade section in Islands of Adventure, was officially announced on May 31, 2007 and it officially opened to the public on June 18, 2010.
 This section incorporated both brand new attractions, like Harry Potter and the Forbidden Journey and retrofitting of older attractions, like the Dragon Challenge.
-(On July 24, 2017, Universal officially announced that Dragon Challenge would be closing to make room for a new highly-themed and family friendly roller coaster experience that is slated to open in 2019.)
+(On July 24, 2017, Universal officially announced that Dragon Challenge would be closing to make room for Hagrid’s Magical Creatures Motorbike Adventure, a new highly-themed and family friendly roller coaster experience that is slated to open June 13, 2019.)

 After the original Hogsmeade section was so well received, the Universal Creative team got to work right away on how they could bring even more Harry Potter to the parks.
 Their plan was announced on December 6, 2011, when it was revealed that Harry Potter would be coming to the Universal Studios Florida park.
 This new section, modeled after Diagon Alley, was built on the former Jaws attraction area and opened on July 8, 2014.

 With the opening of Diagon Alley, Universal also opened a full replica of the Hogwarts Express to transport guests between the two parks.